TrendingTechnology/react-native-navigation-library/README.md

 ### Navigator

-It's worth noting that any nested `<Navigator />` will expose it's parent navigation inside the navigation prop
+It's worth noting that any nested `<Navigator />` will expose it's parent navigation inside the navigation prop, and provides an optional `children` render prop that exposes its navigation

 ```
 class App extends React.Component {